nolanbconaway/nolanbconaway.github.io/content/articles/2020-friends-omg/article.md

 This approach doesn't really work with smaller phrases (e.g., if you want to count lines containing "dog", you'll also get lines containing "hotdog").
 It also fails to account for how TV scripts use punctuation to express things differently (e.g., "Oh...
 My...
 God..." is not "Oh My God").
 But whatever this is fast and easy.

+You can download the full (gzipped) SQLite3 database [here](http://nolanc.heliohost.org/omg-data/data.db.gz) (it's not very large) ::face_with_tongue_wink_eye:: .

 ## Show Me the Numbers Already

-You can compute the frequencies of any phrase you'd like using the [app](https://friends-omg.herokuapp.com/) but below are some phrases that I think are interesting.
+You can compute the frequencies of any phrase you'd like using the [app](https://friends-omg.herokuapp.com/) but I've also taken the liberty of exploring some of my own curiosities!

 ### Oh My God ([click](https://friends-omg.herokuapp.com/?q=oh+my+god))